auman-chan/climplot/README.md

 The main features of the package are:

-- The use of worldwide climate data to obtain standardized and reliable data for drawing Walter & Lieth climatic diagrams
+- The automatic obtainment and arrangement of standardized and reliable data for drawing Walter & Lieth climatic diagrams
 - The provision for more parameter to customize the plots and display comprehensive information

 The package offers functions for:

-- Obtain climate data to draw Walter & Lieth Climatic Diagram for global locations
+- Download and arrange worldwide climate data to draw Walter & Lieth climatic diagram for global locations
 - Draw the Walter & Lieth climatic diagram
 - Revise the color scheme and information presentation of the diagram